 Of course, Bench was integral to the Big Red Machine.
 He won World Series MVP in 1976, becoming just the second catcher ever to receive the award.

 He might not have the most bWAR in franchise history, and others have better offensive numbers, but Bench’s peak performance gives him the edge over the others in these rankings.
-Being the best ever at your position earns bonus points, too.
+Being the best at your position earns bonus points, too.

 2. Joe Morgan

-Joe Morgan was National League MVP in 1975 and 1976.
+Joe Morgan was the National League MVP in 1975 and 1976.
 Those two seasons ended with the Reds winning the World Series.
 Morgan was also named an All-Star in all eight of his seasons in Cincinnati and collected five straight Gold Gloves.

 Like Bench, Morgan has a strong claim as the greatest ever at his position.
-The fact he’s only sixth in Reds bWAR is because he returned to the Astros as a free agent in 1980.
+The fact that he’s only sixth in Reds bWAR is because he returned to the Astros as a free agent in 1980.
 Being sixth is an impressive achievement, considering 25 hitters have played more games for the franchise.

 Morgan has the third-highest OPS+ as a Red.
-Where others have superior counting stats, I couldn’t look past Morgan for second spot in these rankings.
+Where others have superior counting stats, I couldn’t look past Morgan for the second spot in these rankings.

 3. Pete Rose